eliemichel/LearnWebGPU/getting-started/the-device.md

 wgpuDeviceSetUncapturedErrorCallback(device, onDeviceError, nullptr /* pUserData */);
 ```

-This defines a callback that gets executed upon errors, which is very handy for debugging, especially when we will start using *asynchronous* operations.
+This defines **a callback that gets executed upon errors**, which is very handy for debugging, especially when we will start using **asynchronous** operations.

-If you use a debugger (which I recommend), like `gdb` or you IDE, I recommend you put a breakpoint in this callback, so that your program pauses and provides you with a call stack whenever WebGPU encounters an unexpected error.
+If you use a debugger (which I recommend), like `gdb` or you IDE, I recommend you **put a breakpoint** in this callback, so that your program pauses and provides you with a call stack whenever WebGPU encounters an unexpected error.

 *Resulting code:* [`step015`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step015)